TAST Week 7

 Have you seen my Stitchers Templates?

 To see what they look like, find out about the free ebook of patterns that come with them visit the information pages.
-You can find out more about set 1 on this page .
-To find out more about set 2 visit this page.
-Or go directly to the Pintangle shop to purchase them.
+You can find out more about both sets at our Pintangle shop.